UPDATED: JANUARY 5, 2025

 UH-OH… DOUBLE TROUBLE?!

 DECEMBER 4: The chicks are now becoming too big to fit underneath Mom’s belly.
-If it’s raining, then Mom would sit on them to provide a shelter – but otherwise they are largely left alone in the nest.
+If it’s raining, then Mom would sit on them to provide shelter – but otherwise they are largely left alone in the nest.
 One of them is particularly robust and has developed a penchant for hanging out on the edge of the nest.
 The chicks are growing into fluffy bundles of feathers now but, worryingly, they are tan in color and not black as currawong chicks should be.
 At two-and-a-half weeks of age, they are already half the size of their parents and resembling the Cuckoo Kid Ver.1 from two years ago by the day… and there’s TWO of them in the nest!
 Well, I have a very bad feeling about this…

 Main image: Female currawong sitting in the nest